nhungnt184/web_automation_test/README.md

 - The project uses the **Page Object Model (POM)** for better maintainability.
 - Fixtures in `conftest.py` manage browser sessions, login, and job setup.
 - Test data is stored in `tests/data/test_data.csv`.
+- For the test 3, report files are stored in the 'downloads' folder under the project root instead of being stored in the default downloads folder.